War photography: Origins

 With the invention of photography in the 1830s, the possibility of capturing the events of war to enhance public awareness was first explored.
 Although ideally photographers would have liked to accurately record the rapid action of combat, the technical insufficiency of early photographic equipment in recording movement made this impossible.
 The daguerreotype, an early form of photography that generated a single image using a silver-coated copper plate, took a very long time for the image to develop and could not be processed immediately.

 Since early photographers were not able to create images of moving subjects, they recorded more sedentary aspects of war, such as fortifications, soldiers, and land before and after battle along with the re-creation of action scenes.
 Similar to battle photography, portrait images of soldiers were also often staged.
 In order to produce a photograph, the subject had to be perfectly still for a matter of minutes, so they were posed to be comfortable and minimize movement.

+The Mexican-American War was the first one to be captured by a camera.
 A number of daguerreotypes were taken of the occupation of Saltillo during the Mexican–American War, in 1847 by an unknown photographer, although not for the purpose of journalism.
+The photographs do not show the wounded, dead bodies, nor live combat zones, with no glorification of warfare being evident.
+What they do show are portraits of military men, landscapes, street scenes, and post-battle burial grounds.

 John McCosh, a surgeon in the Bengal Army, is considered by some historians to be the first war photographer known by name.
 He produced a series of photographs documenting the Second Anglo-Sikh War from 1848 to 1849.
 These consisted of portraits of fellow officers, key figures from the campaigns, administrators and their wives and daughters, including Patrick Alexander Vans Agnew, Hugh Gough, 1st Viscount Gough; the British commander General Sir Charles James Napier; and Dewan Mulraj, the governor of Multan.
 He also photographed local people and architecture, artillery emplacements and the destructive aftermath.
 McCosh later photographed the Second Anglo-Burmese War (1852–53) where he photographed colleagues, captured guns, temple architecture in Yangon and Burmese people.

 The Hungarian–Romanian Károly Szathmáry Papp took photographs of various officers in 1853 and of war scenes near Olteniţa and Silistra in 1854, during the Crimean War.
 He personally offered some 200 pictures albums to Napoleon III of France and Queen Victoria of the United Kingdom in 1855.